Philip-93/Sembrana/README.md

 ## About

-[Academic Project - Capstone Project] - I created a SPA (single page application) site for my capstone project.
+[Capstone Project] - I created a SPA (single page application) site for my capstone project.
 This website was created for a company called Sembrana located in Quito, Ecuador.
 This project demonstrates my proficiency in React, React-Router, Node, Express, API's as well as other front-end and back-end essentials.
 This project was completed in two weeks.

 ## Goals and Requirements